 Residential guests who are not properly signed in and/or who have allegedly violated University Community Standards may be considered trespassers and are subject to arrest and/or temporary or permanent removal from the residence hall.
 All residential guests must comply with emergency protocols should a drill or actual emergency occur.

-At any time, the privilege to sign in residential guests may be terminated by a Residence Life & Housing staff member or SUPD.
-SUPD and Residence Life & Housing staff reserve the right to deny access to the residence halls to any residential guest for any reason.
+At any time, the privilege to sign in residential guests may be terminated by a Residence Life & Housing staff member, the Dean of Students Office or SUPD.
+Residence Life & Housing staff, the Dean of Students Office and SUPD reserve the right to deny access to the residence halls to any residential guest for any reason.
 Non-resident students and residents who are signed in as a residential guest who are alleged to have and/or are found responsible for violating Residence Life & Housing and/or university policies, may lose visitation privileges for some or all of the residence halls permanently.